emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/anatomy.md

   </Language>
 </CodeTabs>

-The `Axion Bindgen` decorator/macro generates the necessary code to:
+The `Fermi Bindgen` decorator/macro generates the necessary code to:
-1. Transform the code into a valid Axion contract.
+1. Transform the code into a valid Fermi contract.
 2. Expose public methods, so they can be called externally.
 3. Serialize objects for internal storage and communication with external actors.